 Chat to Your Child About School

 Talk to your child each even about their day at school but use open-ended questions so that they don’t give you a blunt, one-word answer.
 Find out which of their lessons they enjoyed the most and why.
-Ask them about their friendships and any other extra-curricular activities they have been involved in.
+Ask them about their friendships and any other extra-curricular activities they have been involved in like math classes for kids.
 The more you talk to your child about school, the more likely they are to find ways to impress you and seek your praise.